Once you see a property advertised you like, telephone or e-mail our office to arrange a viewing (see Contact Us)

 This is the contract between Landlord and Tenant(s) agreeing the terms of the tenancy.
 All signatures will be required on the agreement at least one week before commencement of tenancy.
 Please read the agreement thoroughly as soon as possible and bring to our immediate attention any questions or requested amendments, these cannot be facilitated on move-in day.

 Are not permitted in properties, unless the landlord has given permission.
-A larger deposit or fumigation at end of tenancy may be charged for.
+Fumigation at end of tenancy may be requested.

-If there are no damages or rent arrears, your deposit will be returned within 10 days.
+If there are no damages or rent arrears, your deposit will normally be returned within 10 days.

 If agreement is not reached, DPS will act as an independent arbiter.

-As detailed in Lead Tenant section, only the nominated person can speak for any group, both to ourselves and the DPS, we unfortunately cannot speak to other tenants or guarantors on any dispute matters, as only the Lead Tenant has the authority to reclaim the deposit.
+As detailed in Lead Tenant section, only the nominated person can speak for any group, both to ourselves and the DPS, we unfortunately cannot speak to other tenants or guarantors on any dispute matters.

 It is a requirement of our landlords that all rent is to be paid by Standing order.
 This needs to be set up on or before move-in date.
 If this is not possible, please advise in the first instance.
 It can take up to 3 working days for monies to be transferred between accounts so therefore you should set up the rent payment to leave your account 3 days before due date.